mattlabarca10/Mineral-Identification/README.md

 If you want to start again type "./rock" again.

-If you want to clear unnecessary files from running the program, type "make clean".
+If you want to clear unnecessary files from when the program ran, type "make clean".

 - Note, you will have to start at step 3 again now.